timm/shape/README.md

   return 1                # signal to continue the iteration }
 ```
-Iterators can be nested. e.g. the above code calls the csv iterator (no new objects here,  just good old gawk):
+Iterators can be nested. e.g. the above code calls the csv iterator (no new objects here,  just good old GAWK):

 ```awk
 function csv(a,file,     b4, status,line) {